 I think my folks missed family, so when we returned to Casper, Wyoming, in 1976, this is where we stayed.
-My dad taught English in various Casper schools for many years, while my mom “stayed home” with us.
+My dad taught English in various Casper schools for years, while my mom “stayed home” with us.
 My sister, Betsy, was born when I was eight, and my second little brother, Andrew, came along when I was ten.

-My husband Shane and I have been married since 2005 and have two sons together, Jake 13 and Tucker 10.
-I have a 25 year old son, Peder Hilde, who joined the Navy after graduating from NCHS and is still stationed in Washington.
+My husband Shane and I have been married since 2005 and have two sons together, Jake, 13, and Tucker, 10.
+I have a 25-year-old son, Peder Hilde, who joined the Navy after graduating from NCHS and is still stationed in Washington.
 My stepdaughter, Brooke, is preparing to graduate from NCHS this spring.
-We’ve worked hard to bond our blended family, and even with it’s up and downs, I think we’ve done pretty well.
+We’ve worked hard to bond our blended family, and even with its up and downs, I think we’ve done pretty well.

-I remember standing in the grocery store two days later when Dr. Smothers called to tell me that it was cancer.
+I remember standing in the grocery store two days later when Dr. Smothers called to tell me it was cancer.
 Officially, I was diagnosed with Invasive Ductal Carcinoma.
-They also discovered that my tumor was overproducing a protein called HER2, which is present in 20-30% of breast cancers, and which made it a slightly more aggressive variety.
+They also discovered that my tumor was overproducing a protein called HER2, which is present in 20-30% of breast cancers, making it a slightly more aggressive variety.
 We’d caught it early, he told me, and I pressed him until he finally labeled it Stage 1.
 I called my husband straight away, and then we made calls to our families, who were concerned but reassuring.
 We told the kids that evening, and I think because I initially seemed–and felt–unphased by the news, they didn’t worry much, though Tucker, who was seven, said to me earnestly, “Mom, if you died, my tears would be rivers in my eyes.”
 So sweet!

 I would tell every woman in the process of making their treatment decisions to boldly ask their oncology docs plenty of questions, take copious notes at every appointment, and consider all the details of your cancer and every possible treatment option.
-Do what seems right for you, and ask the Lord for direction, because He’ll reveal it!
+Do what seems right for you, and ask the Lord for direction because He’ll reveal it!

 When I ask my boys and my husband what they remember most vividly from that time, they recall that that’s when they learned to step up and help out.
 Our extended families lent tremendous support, running my boys to school and sports, bringing meals, running errands, and checking on me regularly.
 My mom was my Right Hand Man, beginning the day I received my diagnosis.
-My husband’s work was keeping him extremely busy at that point, which meant that he couldn’t be at many appointments and treatments, so Mom was with me faithfully, coming to all of my doctor appointments and taking notes, and giving me constant encouragement.
+My husband’s work kept him extremely busy at that point, which meant that he couldn’t be at many appointments and treatments, so Mom was with me faithfully, coming to all of my doctor appointments and taking notes, and giving me constant encouragement.
 My husband and my mom are the two best friends I couldn’t live without!